 Believing that it really had nothing to do with me was very hard.
 I felt like I knew this man so well and because of that, refused to believe that he could do what he did.
 It was so much easier to blame my perceived lack of value and hang onto all.those.times he said that I was “The One.”

 Keep your head high, stay on your white horse and remember that you didn’t make him/her kick the dog.

 Remember, for anyone to withhold communicating their feelings, engage in deception and cheat, they have to feel extremely low and very insecure.
 They also have to be very selfish.
 These are qualities that should not turn you on.

 Lastly, don’t judge those who want to work through infidelity with their partner.
 You never know what goes on behind closed doors or what people’s situations are.
 Everyone’s situation is unique.
 I personally could not work through it but I would never judge anyone for what they wanted to do.
-We are all as unique as our situations.

 We all have our own insecurities and we are all trying to do the best we can to survive.
 If you want to know the fastest way to being happy again, help someone out of the pain that you’re going through and hold onto the good that you DO have, no matter how small or insignificant it may seem.
 I reconnected with an old friend that I took for granted.
 It felt good to focus on that.